 The Benefits of Hand Feeding Your Dog

-Hand feeding your dog is an easy way to get them to start focusing more on you, and all that extra focus will make any future training easier.
+One of the greatest benefits of hand feeding your dog is that it’s an easy way to get your dog to start focusing more on you, and all that extra focus will make working with your dog in the future so much easier.
 It also has the benefit of creating some really great manners and impulse control.

 But hand feeding your dog isn’t just great for training, it’s particularly useful for shy or fearful dogs because it builds trust, provides socialization, and helps boost a dog’s confidence.
 It’s a great way to strengthen the bond with your dog — and it’s an easy way to get your dog to really start paying attention to you.